 Here is my instructions for Kabocha no nimono and if you liked it, please rate it and leave a comment or any questions below.
 And don’t forget to check out other Kabocha squash recipes such as Kabocha pumpkin bread , Kabocha salad and Kabocha pumpkin soup

 Also, don’t forget to follow me on Youtube, Pinterest, Facebook , Twitter and Instagram to keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to use the hashtag #ChopstickChronicles so I can see your wonderful creations!

 - 400 g Kabocha squash pumpkin

 - 1 1/2 tbs soy sauce

 - 1/2 tbs mirin

-Turn the heat down to low, put a drop-lid (Otoshibuta) on to the Kabocha pieces directly and simmer for about 10 minutes or until the pumpkin is cooked.
+- Once it has boiled, turn the heat down to low, put a drop-lid (Otoshibuta) on to the Kabocha pieces directly and simmer for about 10 minutes or until the pumpkin is cooked.

 - Garnish with chopped ginger. (optional)